-Tesla first announced its plans to enter the Class 8 truck market in the fall of 2017, with a splashy debut for early validation Semi models at Tesla CEO’s SpaceX facility in Hawthorne, California.
+Tesla first announced its plans to enter the Class 8 truck market with electric commercial vehicles in the fall of 2017, with a splashy debut for early validation Semi models at Tesla CEO’s SpaceX facility in Hawthorne, California.
 At the time, CEO Elon Musk and Tesla engineers raised eyebrows by promising an all-electric Class 8 tractor that would be capable to run loaded up to 80,000 pounds for 500 miles on a single battery charge.

 At the Semi’s 2017 unveiling, Musk indicated it would go into production sometime in 2019.
 Various delays and extensions on that production date led to speculation in the trucking industry that Tesla had over-promised on the Semi’s capabilities, eventually leading to skepticism that the truck would ever see the light of day, much less enter into private fleet operations.